J-Mauerhofer/observability_dashboard_dockerized/README.md

 with the absolute path to your log files directory.
 This process should take no more than 2 minutes.

+As with all docker commands, make sure Docker is installed and running, and that you have the necessary permissions to run this command.

 ---

-As with all docker commands, make sure Docker is installed and running, and that you have the necessary permissions to run this command.

 The visualizations have now been successfully generated!
-They can be found in the directory `\LogFiles_EvoSuiteLogger\visualization` within the Tutorial Stack project directory.
+They can be found as pdf's in the directory `\LogFiles_EvoSuiteLogger\visualization` within the Tutorial Stack project directory.

 Below is an example of the visualizations you can expect (please note that your results may vary depending on the seed used):